All aboard for play time at one of Marymoor Park's three play areas. Credit: Natasha Dillinger

 The Marymoor Radio Control Club (MAR/C) manages the RC airfield in Marymoor Park.
 Its 300 members can fly aircraft from 8 a.m. to dusk, so your chances of spotting a plane close-up are pretty good, especially in the summer.

 A special license and training are required to fly, but interested families can visit on Tuesdays from 5 p.m. to sunset (roughly May through August) to see if they feel inspired to learn (or just watch).
 The minimum age for flying RC aircraft varies by kid, but the club says it’s typically around 10 years old.
-I hear complaints all the time from friends with preteens about how there isn’t much to do at parks for kids who have outgrown playgrounds and are feeling too surly to walk.
+I hear complaints all of the time from friends with preteens about how there isn’t much to do at parks for kids who have outgrown playgrounds and are feeling too surly to walk.
 Practicing STEM skills with a controller that’s not plugged into a video game seems like a pretty good option to me!

 Take a victory lap at the velodrome